samrocketman/docker-gimp/README.md

 Running `gimp-latest` from any directory will cause the current directory to be mounted within the container and GIMP to be launched.

+### Alias usage

+- `gimp-latest` will launch the docker container and connect to my X session.
+  It will mount my working directory and open GIMP.
+- `gimp-latest shell` will launcy the docker container, mount my working directory and connect X session.
+It opens a shell instead of GIMP.

 # Other info

 Estimated size is ~600MB.